Barbossa-driod/HostfullyConnector/README.md

 # Hostfully Connector

-A queue driven integration with the Hostfully PMS API <TODO: Get API Doc URL>.
+A queue driven integration with the Hostfully PMS API <https://dev.hostfully.com/reference>.
 The service will long poll an SQS queue and process messages.
 Upon completion of a job, the service will send a message to the inbound queue for the `Legacy Sync Connector` in order to trigger a sync between the new data and the legacy portal.

 This application has a Terraform dependency on the `Legacy Sync Connector`.
 It must use `Legacy SYnc Connector`'s remote state in order to get access to the connector's inbound queue so that it can send it messages to trigger runs.